ONEmCommunications/documents/docs/getting_started/python_run_local.md

 </pre>

 !!! important
-    The name of your app will be different, as chosen in the developer portal
+    The name of your app will be different as shown in the Developer Portal

-The above sms response is rendered based on the HTTP json response returned by our `/` url.
+The above SMS response is rendered based on the HTTP/JSON response returned by our `/` url.

 If we look in the `todo.todo.views` we can see that `HomeView` view which is handling the `/` route is basically returning a [Menu](/building/menus/) json object.

-Every menu item contains a callback path, as described in the json structure [here](/building/menus/#json-structure) and once the user selects one of the menu items, an HTTP request will be made towards that callback path, a new json structure is returned by our web server, so a different sms response is presented to the user.
+Every menu item contains a callback path, as described in the JSON structure [here]({{ links.schema_url }}) and once the user selects one of the menu items, an HTTP request will be made towards that callback path, a new json structure is returned by our web server, so a different sms response is presented to the user.

 ## Tweak the application